 The course of my disease has reversed since 2009.
 I take 30 minute walks twice a day, can fly to visit family on occasion, am able to run errands most days, and can take care of myself including getting groceries and cooking.
 I can even occasionally attend a workshop or a wedding for a few hours without noticeable payback.
-I still have flares but I now have a context for understanding trauma and ME/CFS it helps make sense of my symptoms and flares, as well as good tools.
+I still have flares but now that I have a context for understanding trauma and ME/CFS it helps make sense of my symptoms and exacerbations, as well as giving me good tools.
 I’m not yet back to work but the possibility seems more real now than it ever has before.
 I developed symptoms of food intolerances and irritable bowel syndrome (IBS) over 10 years ago that have yet to stabilize but they are worsening at a slower pace now and there are occasional periods of improvement.

-While alternative health approaches have been supportive (acupuncture, homeopathy, making significant dietary changes, energy medicine, intuitive healers and more) nothing has been as helpful or made as big a difference as understanding trauma in a way I never got as an MD.
+While alternative health approaches have been supportive (acupuncture, homeopathy, making significant dietary changes, energy medicine, intuitive healers and more) nothing has been as helpful or made as big a difference as understanding the connections between trauma and ME/CFS.
+It’s an awareness

 The Aha Moment and a Change of Perspective

-After taking a year off from medicine I followed my sense that the body is wise and that symptoms may represent an intelligent process that has something to convey.
+After taking a year off from medicine in 1998, I followed my sense that the body is wise and that symptoms may represent an intelligent process that has something to convey.
 I retrained as a somatic psychotherapist at Naropa University and learned how to listen to the body’s language, to help people regulate their nervous systems and to follow symptoms like a trail of bread crumbs that guide the process of healing.